 I found a slender limb of a small tree right next to the marsh pond well away from the sidewalk with dog walkers and bike riders and transferred the bird to the slender branch and snugged it against the trunk for support.
 I left it there and walked away.
 What would be would be.
 I drove on to Belle Isle.

 Birding was still very slow at Belle Isle.
 But there were at least a few new warblers.
 Along the trail I found a dead and somewhat decayed gray catbird.
 I picked it up for photos and thought of my redwing blackbird back at Rivard Plaza.

 The only other photo I took was of this wood duck pair on the woodland trail creek.
 Something about this photo appeals to me.

 On the way home from Belle Isle I got the crazy idea to check on my bird at Rivard Plaza.
 It had only been about an hour and a half since I propped it up on the slender branch.
 If it had died and fallen off its perch, I would collect it and take it to Janet Hinshaw.
-I could see from a distance that there was no bird on the perch.
-I walked up to the area and there was no a dead bird at the base of the tree or anywhere else around.
-I was so relieved and happy.
+Upon arrival I could see from a distance that there was no bird on the perch.
+I walked up to the area and there was not a dead bird at the base of the tree or anywhere else around.
+I was relieved and happy.
 The bird had likely been stunned, but not so severely that it was unable to recover.